octarinesec/octarine-operator/charts/cbcontainers-operator/README.md

 The chart can be installed as is, without any customization or modifications.

-### Choosing a namespace for the helm release
+### Choosing a namespace for the Helm release

-Currently, the charts do not support running outside the `cbcontainers-dataplane` namespace, and they create and label that namespace as needed.
+Currently, the charts does not support running outside the `cbcontainers-dataplane` namespace, and they create and label that namespace as needed.
 Therefore, there are two options for choosing the namespace for the actual helm release - creating the `cbcontainers-dataplane` namespace and "adopting" it via Helm _or_ installing the release in another namespace.

 **Option 1**: Using `cbcontainers-dataplane` to manage the release (recommended)

-Run the following commands to prepare the release namespace
+Run the following commands to prepare the release namespace:

 ```sh
 kubectl create namespace cbcontainers-dataplane
 kubectl annotate namespace cbcontainers-dataplane meta.helm.sh/release-name=cbcontainers-operator meta.helm.sh/release-namespace=cbcontainers-dataplane